School (South Korean TV series)

 School (Korean: 학교) is a South Korean anthology series created by the KBS Drama Production Group for KBS2.
 The first season premiered in 1999, and the series lasted for four straight years (until 2002).
-After a ten-year hiatus, the franchise rebooted with a new season in 2012 tiled as School 2013.
-Since then 3 other series: Who Are You: School 2015, School 2017 and School 2021 were launched.
+After a ten-year hiatus, the franchise rebooted with a new season in 2012 titled as School 2013.
+Since then, three other series – Who Are You: School 2015, School 2017 and School 2021 – were launched.

-Background
+Format

-School series is a Korean drama series about the struggles that students go through in course of their formative years in schools.
-It mainly focuses on portraying realistic issues that South Korea's youths faces, such as the corrupt education system, teen suicide, corporal punishment, academy and tutoring culture, career prospects and bullying.
+School tells about the struggles that students go through in course of their formative years in schools.
+They focuses on portraying realistic issues that South Korea's youth faces, such as the corrupt education system, teen suicide, corporal punishment, academy and tutoring culture, career prospects and bullying.

-The series has been noted for launching the careers of rookie actors.
+The series has been well-known for launching the careers of rookie actors.